So, just so you all know: Trans. Girls. Get. Periods.

 First lets get this out of the way… Yes, trans women can have periods.
 No, we do not menstruate, but if your definition of “period” is so narrow so as to only include a flow of blood, then you are not living in the 21st century.
 I’m not going to spend time justifying this, it’s been done better by others.
 The purpose of this post is to explain the beginnings of how and why, as I have come to understand them.

-Disclaimer: I am not a doctor, but being trans necessitates a degree of understanding of human biology and endocrinology, and I made a hobby out of learning as much as I could about it.
+Disclaimer: I am not a doctor, but being trans necessitates a degree of understanding of human biology and endocrinology, and I have made a hobby out of learning as much about endocrinology as I can without medical school.
+I am constantly reading clinical and academic papers on the inner workings of the human body, and this has given me a lot of insight into how these systems function.

 For purposes of brevity I use the terms women, men, female and male to refer to individuals whose bodies are primarily estrogenic or androgenic, regardless of if that is by organic or artificial processes.
 This does not refer to the particular organs a person has, and I denote organ specific conditions were appropriate.